realpepsiman/command-lines-and-pipes/README.md

    3 foo
 ```

+Alternatively, you could use `sort -r` for the second call to sort in reverse order and then use `head` to get top three instead of `tail` to get the bottom three.

 There are several commands involved here—two applications of `sort`, one of `uniq` and one of either `head` or `tail`—but each command does one single simple thing; it is the combination that solves the problem.

 With a little bit of practise, writing a pipeline like this is second nature, and you solve problems of this kind in minutes if not seconds.